-• The multipurpose trees and shrubs evaluated in this study showed potentials of meeting nutrient requirements of ruminants with high level of crude protein as well as cheaper alternative feed supplement to ruminant during dry season.
+Highest nutritive values and coefficient of preference observed with L. leucocephala in this study showed its potentials of meeting nutrient requirements of goats with high level of crude protein as well as cheaper alternative feed supplement for goat feeding during dry season.